Geoarbitrage is short for geographic arbitrage.

 One simple way to geoarbitrage is to earn a strong currency but spend weaker ones.

-Turkey is not the only good place to leverage the currency difference.
+Türkiye is not the only good place to leverage the currency difference.
 Imagine if you are making USD or Euro, living in SouthEast Asia, Eastern Europe, or South America are nice options.
+But you also need to consider what kind of cultural setting you enjoy being in.
+Otherwise, no amount of money-saving is worth living in a country you do not enjoy.

 “Go where you are celebrated - not tolerated.”